51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 - ch-ua-platform-version=(self "https://cloud.51degrees.com")
 - ch-ua-model=(self "https://cloud.51degrees.com")

-In addition, when using `Permissions-Policy`, the browser will only send UA-CH headers to the third party that are also requested by the first-party.
+In addition, when using `Permissions-Policy`, the browser will only send UA-CH headers to the third-party that are also requested by the first-party.
 This means that you'll also need to set your `Accept-CH` header to request the same UA-CH headers.

 @anchor UACH_Headers_OnPrem